DRAM Prices Are Still Falling: Here’s 5 Ways Your Data Center Can Benefit from the Memory Free-Fall

 Since January, the price for memory has dropped 30%, experiencing its largest decline since 2011.
 At the same time, most DRAM contracts between global hardware manufacturers have transitioned from quarterly to monthly deals in an effort to cope with the pricing volatility and minimize cash reserve burn.

 Why is this Happening?

 Chipmaker Intel, responsible for 90% of the CPU server market, has doubled-down on higher-priced CPUs, leaving a shortage of low-end chips.
-This ‘suppression’ of demand for low-end servers has created a surplus of availability for DRAM inventory.
+This ‘suppression’ of demand for low-end rack mount servers has created a surplus of availability for DRAM inventory.

 DRAM contracts are the purchasing agreement between the primary DRAM manufacturers and global OEM’s, whose hardware demand are tied to Intel chips.
 As the volatility of DRAM prices is expected to continue into the middle of 2019, most contracts have switched from quarterly to month-to-month deals to ensure fair market prices.

 As a US-based system integrator that has served the IT and Open Source communities for over 20 years, we have seen our fair share of supply chain disruptions, and have the battle-scars to prove it.
 At Pogo, it is always our intention to respond to any technology crisis or market volatility with our customers best interests first and foremost.

 As a smaller systems integrator, we have the flexibility to take advantage of these volatility swings so your IT infrastructure comes out on top.
 To maintain market integrity, we purchase memory weekly thru our DRAM supply chain to ensure any new Pogo webquote (or one done with a sales rep) is accurate and reflexive of the current DRAM marketplace.